adossantos21/sebnet/README.md

 ## Quick Evaluation

+If you've already generated your SBD predictions and ground truth labels, and you wish to evaluate your edge metrics solely, build your container via the [SBD Docker Image](install/docker/sbd_evaluation/docker_evaluate_sbd.md) approach.

-Download weights from the table below and follow [evaluate.md](docs/evaluate.md) for detailed steps.
+Otherwise, download weights from the table below and follow [evaluate.md](docs/evaluate.md) to generate SBD predictions and ground truth labels.

 **Without Mapillary Pre-training:**